The 5 Most Addictive Prescription Medications

 How to Get Help for Prescription Medication Addiction

 Overcoming prescription drug addiction is possible with the support of an addiction treatment program.
 Depending on the severity of your prescription drug addiction, you may have developed a strong dependency to prescription drugs that will need the support of a drug detox program.
 If you were to attempt to quit your use of prescription drugs cold turkey, there is potential for you to experience moderate to severe withdrawal symptoms that can be unpleasant and, in some cases, dangerous to your overall health and wellbeing.
-A medically supervised drug detox will provide you with the ongoing medical support and supervision as you move through your detox portion of your recovery program.
+A medically assisted treatment drug detox will provide you with the ongoing medical support and supervision as you move through your detox portion of your recovery program.
 Patients will be supported through a slow tapering off process that will allow your body to safely release the harmful influences and dependencies to prescription drugs which will help to mitigate the severity of your withdrawal symptoms.
 Once you have overcome any withdrawal symptoms and begin to regain your normal functioning, you will be ready to start your healing process of drug rehab to address the underlying causes of your prescription drug abuse.

 A drug rehab invites patients to explore what is at the core of your addictive behaviors.
 You did not wake up one morning and decide that you wanted to become addicted to prescription drugs.
 Your addiction progressed over time and is a form of coping with troubling emotions or deep rooted traumas.
 Many people that begin prescription drugs do so because they are attempting to treat an ongoing co occurring disorder of either a mental health, behavioral health, or physical health condition.
 Although your prescription drug use progressed, it does not mean that your co occurring disorder does not need to be treated which is why a prescription drug rehab program will support patients in healing from the core reasons of addiction while gaining the knowledge and coping skills to manage your co occurring disorder.
 Patients will be invited to engage in a dual diagnosis treatment program that will allow you to participate in evidence based addiction therapy methods while also receiving appropriate medical and psychological care to help you develop the tools to manage any presenting symptoms through healthy, natural methods that will steer you clear of relying on prescription drugs to manage your symptoms.